 Runza Casserole

-This ground beef and cabbage casserole is topped with cheese and flaky crescent rolls to mimic the delicious flavors of the famous runza sandwich!
+This ground beef and cabbage casserole is topped with cheese and flaky crescent rolls to mimic the delicious flavors of the famous Runza sandwich!

 • 1 Tablespoon vegetable or canola oil